DataFlexCode/DTAI/README.md

 ## ModelList
 Returns a struct array with a list of available models to use.

-## CreateRequest
+## CreateRequest String sPrompt tAIAttachment[] Attachments Returns Handle (a handle to a JSON Request object)
 Given a string parameter with a text prompt and optional array of files encoded as base64, construct a JSON request that can be sent to the AI.

 This is implemented in the "Request" classes.
 The developer will normally not need to use the "Request" classes directly.

 Returns a handle to a JSON object that can be sent to MakeRequest / MakeRequestJSON

-## MakeRequestJSON
+## MakeRequestJSON handle hoRequest returns handle (a handle to a JSON response object)
 Sends a request to the AI and returns it's response as a handle to a JSON object.

 This is a low level way of accessing the response because each AI has quite different JSON structures for their responses.
 When this is used, separate code (or serialization to a struct) must be used if dealing with multiple AIs.
 If you are only sending requests to a specific AI, it may be just fine to use this.

-## MakeRequest (To be implemented)
+## MakeRequest handle hoRequest returns tAIResponse
-Sends a request to the AI and returns its response in a DataFlex struct (undefined currently)
+Sends a request to the AI and returns its response in a DataFlex struct

 This is the intended high level access for the AI interface as this will return a well defined easy to work with struct to the calling procedure no matter which AI is used.

-This will use the MakeRequestJSON function and then convert the JSON response to the standard response struct.
+This will use the MakeRequestJSON function and then convert the JSON response to the standard response struct using the Translator helper class.

 # API Keys